spring-attic/spring-android-samples/README.md

 $ mvn android:deploy
 ```

-You can also list the available virtual devices using the following command:
+List the available virtual devices using this command:

 ```sh
 $ adb devices
 ```

-## Contributing
+## Contribute

 [Pull requests] are welcome.
 See the [contributor guidelines] for details.